aalbacetef/chipper/README.md

 ## Roadmap

+This is mostly for myself, just a set of TO-DOs for improving the code now that chipper hit MVP.

 - [ ] flesh out README
 - [ ] finish writing tests for the entire instruction set
 - [ ] improve the Web UI with keymap information + configuration
+- [ ] move state management to Pinia
+- [ ] filter out some ROMs that won't show by default in a production build